 Evidently, “the appearance of a man,” judging by what we read in verses 17 & 18, was sudden and unexpected.
-Even though he “heard” two saints “speaking” to each other in verse 13, and another actually spoke to him in verse 14, he was not approached by either one of them until this point.
+Even though he “heard” two saints “speaking” to each other in verse 13, and another actually spoke to him in verse 14, he was not approached by either one of them now.

-Verse 16: And I heard a man’s voice between the banks of Ulai, which called, and said, Gabriel, make this man to understand the vision.
+Verse 16: And I heard a man’s voice between the banks of Ulai, which called, and said, Gabriel, make this man to understand the vision [mar’eh].

 For starters, check out this diagram.
-It should be helpful for us to understand, from Daniel’s perspective at the time he was given this vision, that the “2300 days” of verse 14 had to be “indefinite time” because no beginning point was provided here.
+It should be helpful for us to understand, from Daniel’s perspective at the time he was given this vision, that the “2,300 days” of verse 14 had to be “indefinite time” because no beginning point was provided.
 That comes later in his next vision of chapter 9 where he was told “from the going forth of the commandment to restore and to build Jerusalem . . .”
-(Dan.9:25).
+(Daniel 9:25).
 Even then, his knowledge would have been incomplete, as we shall see.

-Verse 17: So he came near where I stood: and when he came, I was afraid, and fell upon my face: but he said unto me, Understand, O son of man: for at the time of the end shall be the vision.
+Verse 17: So he came near where I stood: and when he came, I was afraid, and fell upon my face: but he said unto me, Understand, O son of man: for at the time of the end shall be the vision [chazown].

 Note the last word in this verse: “vision.”
 It is from “chazown.”
 That might seem surprising because Gabriel had just been instructed to explain the “mar’eh” in verse 16.

 Gabriel’s appearance must have been overwhelming, difficult to imagine even though “When the angel Gabriel came to Daniel to give him skill and understanding, Daniel could not look upon him.
-The angel had to reveal himself as a man before he could speak with the prophet.”
-Also, perhaps, to make it easier for Daniel to assimilate what he was about to tell him; things that even few of us have understood.
+The angel had to reveal himself as a man before he could speak with the prophet.” ; also, perhaps, to make it easier for Daniel to assimilate what he was about to tell him.

-So, as we just said, Gabriel’s statement to Daniel becomes fully understandable only when we realize that the word “vision,” in this verse, is translated from “chazown.”
-Knowing what he tells Daniel is related to the instruction Christ just gave him in verse 16 to “make this man to understand the ‘mar’eh,’” his statement complies with Christ’s instruction because it shows the relationship between the “mar’eh” and the “chazown.”
+Gabriel’s statement to Daniel becomes fully understandable only when we realize that the word “vision,” in this verse, is translated from “chazown.”
+Knowing what he tells Daniel is related to the instruction Christ just gave him in verse 16, to “make this man to understand the ‘mar’eh,’” his statement complies with Christ’s instruction because it shows the relationship between the “mar’eh” and the “chazown.”
 Stating that “at the time of the end shall be the ‘chazown’” implies that the “mar’eh” does not extend to the “end.”
-Therefore, as lengthy as 2,300 year prophecy was, that “vision” (or “chazown”) would extend beyond the “mar’eh!”
+Therefore, as lengthy as the 2,300-year prophecy was, that “vision” (“chazown”) would extend beyond the “mar’eh!”
 That must have been truly staggering to Daniel.
-It may surprise even ourselves because it is little understood.
+We may even be surprised, because it is little understood.

 Verse 18: Now as he was speaking with me, I was in a deep sleep on my face toward the ground: but he touched me, and set me upright.